crummy82/ip-calc/README.md

 2. Run "docker compose down" to bring down the site
 3. Run "docker image rm ip-calc-web" to remove the old image
 4. Run "docker compose up -d" to build the new site and run the web server

+*Note that this runs the Flask development server for simplicity and not a production-ready WSGI server backend*